 ARK Funds' Exposure To Digital Assets

-Coinbase’s strengths lie in its diversified ecosystem, which spans secure cryptocurrency storage, institutional trading, and an increasing array of decentralized finance (DeFi) applications.
-As one of the few regulated, publicly-traded companies in the cryptocurrency sector, Coinbase represents a relatively stable approach to participating in digital asset growth.
+Coinbase’s strengths lie in its diversified ecosystem, which spans cryptocurrency storage, institutional trading, and an increasing array of decentralized finance (DeFi) applications.
+As one of the few publicly-traded companies in the cryptocurrency sector, Coinbase represents a differentiated approach to participating in digital asset growth.
 Its revenue model benefits from increased trading volume and broader adoption of digital assets, making it a key vehicle for investors seeking compliant exposure to the cryptocurrency space.

 ARKK, ARKW, and ARKF also hold Block (formerly Square) (SQ) and Robinhood (HOOD), which provide additional exposure to digital wallets and emerging digital payment systems.
 Block’s Cash App integrates Bitcoin, allowing users to buy, sell, and transact in cryptocurrency; and Robinhood offers a cryptocurrency trading feature, making both companies key players in the broader digital finance ecosystem.